google-research/deduplicate-text-datasets/README.md

 The first step in deduplicating a dataset is identifying all substrings of a given length that are repeated more than some threshold number of times.
 To do this we run the `self-similar` command:

 ```
-cargo run self-similar --data-file data/lm1b.test --length-threshold 100 --cache-dir /tmp/cache --num-threads 8
+cargo run self-similar --data-file data/wiki40b.test --length-threshold 100 --cache-dir /tmp/cache --num-threads 8
 ```

 For larger datasets, you may want to replace num-threads with as many cores as you have on your machine.
 It parallelizes perfectly, so there's no reason not to.
 For now though, keep it at 8 just for the sake of keeping things on track with this guide.

-This will probably end by saying something like
+The output of this should be the string

 ```
-Duplicates found: 28464
+Duplicates found: 3374227
 ```

-This means that the deduplicator found 28,464 sequences of length 100 that existed somewhere else in the dataset.
+This means that the deduplicator found 3,374,227 sequences of length 100 that existed somewhere else in the dataset.
 The length threshold here is entirely dataset-dependent.
 In our paper, we used 50 tokens (which is 100 bytes---so remember that if you pass --tokenize you'll need to double the number of bytes for the length threshold).

 At this point the deduplicator will have dumped a bunch of files to a cache directory.
 There are two kinds of files here
 - /cache/dups_$DATASET_A-B
 - /cache/sizes_$DATASET_A-B

 Each `dups` file is a list of pointers into the dataset that corresponds to sequences repeated multiple times.
 Each file has the duplicates that correspond to items A through B in the suffix array.
 There should be 28,464 total entries when added up across all of these files.
-The duplicates are all clustered together, so all duplicates of the same string should appear sequentiallyp.
+The duplicates are all clustered together, so all duplicates of the same string should appear sequentially.

 Each `sizes` file says how large the cluster sizes are.
 This is typicall a small number.